stas-sultanov/azure-monitor-telemetry/src/readme.md

 There ara verity of ways you may add tags to the telemetry:
 1. The `Telemetry` interface provides a property `Tags` that allows to attach tags to specific telemetry item.
-1. The `TelemetryClient` class constructor accepts an argument 'tags'.<br/>
+1. The `TelemetryClient` class constructor accepts an argument 'tags'.
    In this case provided tags will be automatically attached to each telemetry item published via each `TelemetryPublisher` during the publish operation.
-1. The `HttpTelemetryPublisher` class constructor accepts an argument 'tags'.<br/>
+1. The `HttpTelemetryPublisher` class constructor accepts an argument 'tags'.
    In this case provided tags will be automatically attached to each telemetry item during publish operation.

 ## Examples